bellaanggita1/covid19-data-analysis/README.md

 # Covid19-data-analysis

 ## Goal
-### The goal is to analyze the changes of COVID19 cases in the worldwide and ASEAN and to find the effective measures to fight against the pandemic.
+<p> The goal is to analyze the changes of COVID19 cases in the worldwide and ASEAN and to find the effective measures to fight against the pandemic.